castaway/dbix-class-book/chapters/05-Further-queries-and-helpers.md

-## Joining, Filtering and Grouping on related data
+## Joining, Aggregating and Grouping on related data

 We've seen how to create related rows, either singly or together with other data, now we can look at how to query or fetch all that data